aclark4life/setup-linux/README.md

 ## pipx

-Third, install pipx use pipx to install dotfiles and checkoutmanager.
+Third, install pipx use it to install dotfiles and checkoutmanager.

 ```console
 brew install pipx